[5] I Ching

 Let's look at an example

 We know this might sound complicated, but trust us—it’s simple, reliable, and flexible.
-Let’s walk you through an example to show just how easy it is to get the hang of PBN.
+Let’s walk through an example to show just how easy it is to get the hang of PBN.
 You’ll be able to master the calculation technique in just a few tries.

 However, interpreting it?
-That’s a lifelong journey!.
+That’s a lifelong journey!

 Let’s dive into an example.
 Imagine asking this: "Should PBN be part of an ABSAdomain?"
 ABSAprime is asking me to throw this out there at 7:02 PM EDT on May 13, 2024.
 (Yes, we know—technically, since PBN is an iteration of the same principles as those from I Ching, which is already an ABSAdomain, that makes this question a bit off.
 Still, it’s a convenient way to walk through the process.)